AdobeDocs/target.it-IT/help/c-activities/c-troubleshooting-activities/content-trouble.md

 ## Gli articoli più venduti non compaiono in Consigli {#section_3920C857270A406C80BE6CBAC8221ECD}

-La mbox *`SIteCatalyst: purchase`* non può essere utilizzata per i dati del traffico algoritmo di acquisto.
-Utilizza invece la mbox *`orderConfirmPage`*.
+The *`SiteCatalyst: purchase`* call can&#39;t be used for Purchase algorithm traffic data.
+Utilizzate invece la *`orderConfirmPage`* chiamata.

 ## Controllo priorità dell’attività {#section_3D0DD07240F0465BAF655D0804100AED}

-Le attività basate su modelli create con [!DNL Target Standard/Premium] potrebbero entrare in conflitto con le attività create nell’interfaccia utente di [!DNL Target Classic] che hanno la stessa priorità e utilizzano la stessa mbox.
+Form-based activities created with [!DNL Target Standard/Premium] might collide with activities created in the [!DNL Target Classic] UI that have the same priority and use the same [!DNL Target] request.

 ## Il codice personalizzato non produce i risultati previsti in Internet Explorer 8. {#section_FAC3651F19144D12A37A3E4F14C06945}

 Target non supporta più Internet Explorer 8.

-## Il contenuto JavaScript distribuito da mbox globale che non viene caricato quando si utilizza mbox.js. {#section_03EC9B9C410B4F52A7FCD81840311709}
+## JavaScript content delivered by the global [!DNL Target] request doesn&#39;t load when using mbox.js. {#section_03EC9B9C410B4F52A7FCD81840311709}

 Effettua l’aggiornamento a [!DNL mbox.js] versione 58 o successiva.

-La versione 58 o successiva di mbox.js esegue il contenuto non-JavaScript per la mbox globale subito dopo il tag HTML `BODY`.
-Il contenuto JavaScript all’interno dei tag `<script>` per la mbox globale viene eseguito dopo che l’attivazione dell’evento `DOMContentLoaded`.
-Questo ordine di consegna dei contenuti assicura che il contenuto JavaScript per la mbox globale sia consegnato e renderizzato correttamente.
+mbox.js version 58 and later executes non-JavaScript content for the global [!DNL Target] request immediately after the HTML `BODY` tag is present.
+JavaScript content inside `<script>` tags for the global [!DNL Target] request executes after the `DOMContentLoaded` event is fired.
+This order of content delivery ensures that JavaScript content for the global [!DNL Target] request is delivered and rendered properly.

 ## Cookie di Target non impostato {#section_77AFEB541C0B495EB67E29A4475DF960}